underscoreio/essential-slick/src/pages/selecting.md

 The last chapter provided a shallow end-to-end overview of Slick.
 We saw how to model data, create queries, connect to a database, and run those queries.
 In the next two chapters we will look in more detail at the various types of query we can perform in Slick.

 This chapter covers *selecting* data using Slick's rich type-safe Scala reflection of SQL.
 [Chapter 3](#Modifying) covers *modifying* data by inserting, updating, and deleting records.
-Later on, in [Chapter 4](#joins), we cover advanced select queries such as joins and aggregates.

 Select queries are our main means of retrieving data.
 In this section we'll look at simple select queries that operate on a single table.
-In [Chapter 5](#joins) we'll look at more complex queries involving joins, agregates, and grouping clauses.
+In [Chapter 5](#joins) we'll look at more complex queries involving joins, aggregates, and grouping clauses

 ## Select All The Rows!